celo-org/docs/docs/protocol/oracle/run.md

 # Running oracles

 Oracles are a fundamental piece for Mento, the stability protocol behind Celo stable assets.
 Their purpose is to forward to the blockchain the price of CELO/USD, CELO/EUR and CELO/BRL.
-You can read the [Celo Oracle documentation](celo-codebase/protocol/stability/oracles) to get an overview of how they work.

 # Getting started

 Oracles work by running a client that fetches the price from centralized exchanges (CEX) and pushes those prices on-chain by calling `SortedOracles.report(address token, uint256 value, address lesserKey, address greaterKey)`.
 SortedOracles is a [Celo Core Contract](/community/release-process/smart-contracts).

 A [reference implementation](https://github.com/celo-org/celo-oracle) of such client is written in TypeScript and would be used for this guide.
 Releases for this client can be found [here](https://github.com/celo-org/celo-oracle/releases).

 ## Requirements

-* One VM dedicated for each oracle is recommended, but it is acceptable that they run multiple instances in the case they are for different stables.
+- One VM dedicated for each oracle is recommended, but it is acceptable that they run multiple instances in the case they are for different stables.
-* A dedicated full node running in its own VM.
-Minimal hardware requirements and instructions on how to run a full node can be found [here](/network/mainnet/run-full-node#:~:text=Full%20nodes%20play%20a%20special,other%20full%20nodes%20and%20validators.).
+- A dedicated full node running in its own VM.
+Minimal hardware requirements and instructions on how to run a full node can be found [here](/validator/run/mainnet#:~:text=Full%20nodes%20play%20a%20special,other%20full%20nodes%20and%20validators.).
-* The private key of an address on Celo, which can be stored on a private key file, on a HMS or hosted in the full nodes itself.
+- The private key of an address on Celo, which can be stored on a private key file, on a HMS or hosted in the full nodes itself.
 More information about each can be found below.

 It is not strictly required but it is recommended to have the [Celo CLI](/cli#what-is-the-celo-cli) available at least in your local environment, and ideally in each VM.
 It could be especially useful to respond to on-call.